14 Principles of Henri Fayol's Management

 5. Unity of Direction

-All organizational activities with the same objective should be directed by a single manager using one plan.
+A single manager should direct all organizational activities with the same objective using one plan.
 This ensures coordination and clarity in operations.
 Each group of activities having the same objective must have one head and one plan.
 This ensures unity of action and coordination.
-For example, if a company is manufacturing motorcycles as well as cars then it should have two separate divisions for both of them.
+For example, if a company is manufacturing motorcycles and cars, then it should have two separate divisions for both of them.

 6. Subordination of Individual Interests to General Interest

-The interests of the organization should always come first over group interests to maintain harmony.
+The organization's interests should always come first over group interests to maintain harmony.
 This ensures equality among the workers.
 Every worker has some individual interest in working in a company.
-The company has its own objectives.
+The company has its objectives.

 7. Remuneration

 All the employees should be fairly compensated for the work that has been done.
 This ensures that the employees are well-motivated and are satisfied with the workplace.
 This will ensure a congenial atmosphere and good relations between workers and management.
-Consequently, the working of the company would be smooth.
+Consequently, the company's work would be smooth.

 8. Centralization and Decentralization

 The degree of centralization or decentralization depends on the nature of the organization.
 Centralization refers to decision-making by top management, while decentralization allows lower levels to make decisions.
-According to Fayol, “There is a need to balance subordinate involvement through decentralization with managers’ retention of final authority through centralization.”
+Fayol states, “There is a need to balance subordinate involvement through decentralization with managers’ retention of final authority through centralization.”

 9. Scalar Chain

-The scalar chain refers to a clear line of authority in an organization, from the top level to the lowest level.
+The scalar chain refers to an organization's clear line of authority, from the top to the lowest.
 Communication should follow this chain but can be bypassed in emergencies (Gang Plank).
-According to Fayol, “Organisations should have a chain of authority and communication that runs from top to bottom and should be followed by managers and the subordinates.”
+Fayol states, “Organisations should have a chain of authority and communication that runs from top to bottom and should be followed by managers and the subordinates.”

 10. Order

 A place for everything and everything in its place.
 Both material and human resources should be well-organized to ensure efficiency.
-According to Fayol, “People and materials must be in suitable places at appropriate times for maximum efficiency.”
+Fayol says, “People and materials must be in suitable places at appropriate times for maximum efficiency.”

 11. Equity